-Dr. Peter E. Sues
+Dr. Peter Sues

-Postdoctoral Research Associate, Massachusetts Institute of Technology (2016)
+Postdoctoral Researcher, Massachusetts Institute of Technology

 The growing drive to develop more economical and sustainable practices has become a major influence on modern chemists.
 However, many commercial processes continue to utilize catalysts based on platinum group metals, which are expensive, toxic, and of increasingly limited supply.
 In our group, we use inorganic and organometallic chemistry, supported by theoretical computations, to develop inexpensive and sustainable catalysts for various chemical transformations.
 Our research interests can be separated into two main fields.

 One area that we explore is the efficient and selective formation of carbon-carbon bonds through olefin metathesis.
 Traditional olefin metathesis catalysts developed by the Schrock and Grubbs groups utilize group VI metals (tungsten and molybdenum) and ruthenium, respectively.
 Our group focuses on developing olefin metathesis catalysts that exhibit the best characteristics of both of these systems; high activity and selectivity, as well as functional group tolerance, while also utilizing sustainable earth-abundant metals.